-During the 1840s, the treatment of sick horses was limited to the practical experience of the dragoons because the Veterinary Department was not established until early in the 20th century.
+During the 1840s, the treatment of sick horses was limited to the practical experience of the dragoons because the Veterinary Department was not established until early in the twentieth century.
 If a horse contracted a contagious disease such as farcy or glanders, it was isolated from the other horses and if the disease could not be cured, the animal was destroyed.
 The following list identifies the prevalent diseases, ailments and treatments of the dragoon horses.

 No contagious disease was feared more than glanders.
 Farcy, which often accompanied glanders, was equally devastating.
 Horses which showed the slightest symptoms of either were quickly isolated to protect the healthy animals.
 No treatment could be relied on to cure farcy; and since it was as contagious as glanders, every farcied horse had to be destroyed as soon as possible.
 Oil of Spike, Blue-stone (blue vitriol) and Glauber salts, remedies for glanders, are identified in the returns for Fort Scott as having been expended for diseased animals, suggesting there may have been an outbreak among the horses.